 Bang Kachao, the surprisingly big and lush green urban oasis south of Bangkok.
 Cycling in Bangkok may not be the first thing that comes to your mind when thinking about possible activities in the vibrant capital of Thailand.
 Cycling is by far not as popular here as it is in The Netherlands for example.
 Nevertheless, bicycling is a great way to see the hidden gems of Bangkok.
-Let’s explore Bang Kachao with the Colors of Bangkok tour guided by Recreational Bangkok Biking (RBB).
+Let’s explore Bang Kachao with the Colors of Bangkok tour guided by Recreational Thailand Biking (RBB).

 Who has not cycled through Bangkok, has not yet seen Bangkok for real.André Breuer, founder RBB

 Cycling in the city